 LED will be lit, as well as how long it will remain lit.

-Standby Allows the amplifier to automatically put itself in a low mode (2-channel or single channel bridge mode) the output is configured, channel output limits, and more.
+Standby Allows the amplifier to automatically put itself in a low which mode (2-channel or single-channel bridge mode) the outputs are configured, channel output limits, and more.